SynchronetBBS/sbbs/xtrn/gttrivia/readme.txt

 In the main menu, there will be an extra option for the sysop to clear the high scores.
 This will delete the scores.json file.

+This is currently a single-player game, but multiple users on different nodes can play it simultaneously.

 Currently, this trivia game is local to the current BBS only.
 In the future, I think it would be good to add a feature for networked/inter-BBS games.